In The Sky

 Tufted Titmouse

 Their color allows them to blend in with the trees.
 When the trees are bare in winter and have nothing but their own grey bark for show, that’s when the titmouse will virtually disappear.
-The males and females look exactly alike, right down to the tiny black eyes.
+The males and females look exactly alike, right down to their tiny black eyes.

 Tufted Titmouse